Sewing Machine Easy Maintenance Sewing Machine Lessons

 Tools for Cleaning

 Remove the spool of thread from the machine and put it on the tray.
 Remove the bobbin from the case as it will be cleaned later.
+Put the bobbin and bobbin case on the tray.
+They will be cleaned when returned to the sewing machine.

-Your machine isn’t still plugged in is it?
+Your machine isn’t still plugged in, is it?

 Let the Cleaning Begin

-Before we begin, please read the cleaning/maintenance/oiling portion of the manual for your machine and know the manufacturer’s instructions.
+Before we begin, please read the cleaning/maintenance/oiling portion of the manual for your sewing machine and know the manufacturer’s instructions.
 What I will cover should not void any warranty as it is simple maintenance to keep your machine running smoothly and giving you great stitches.
-I have several machines made by different manufacturers; cleaning is the same for all.
+I have several machines made by different manufacturers in varying centuries; cleaning is the same for all.
 There are limits to how far you can get into the computerized machines for cleaning, which is understandable.
 Older and non-computerized machines most often allow you access to all areas if the cover pieces can be removed with the screwdrivers that came with the machine or found in most toolboxes.

 Start at the Needle Area